 Being able to clearly see your goal can help motivate you and keep you focused on your game plan.
 Many people will post a picture of their’ dream body’ on the fridge when they are trying to lose weight.
 Others will use their ‘dream car’ as their computer screen saver at work when those tough days get them down.
 A visual reminder can boost your motivation and drive to succeed.

-See yourself at the end- as mentioned above, visualisation is vital to reach your goal and improve your self.
-This is why it’s important to visualise yourself there.
+See yourself at the end- as mentioned above, visualisation is vital to reach your goal and improve yourself.
+Therefore, it’s important to visualise yourself there.
 See yourself fitting into that size 10.
 Feel the breeze on your cheeks as you drive that sports car.
 Seeing is believing.

 Push jealously aside

 When you watch someone on a parallel path reaching their goals a lot sooner, it can be hard to sit back and be happy for them.
-But this is what you are going to have to do.
-Getting rid of this envy and resentment is a big hurdle in improving your self.
+But this is what you will have to do.
+Getting rid of this envy and resentment is a big hurdle in improving yourself.
 But, once you overcome these feelings, you are a lot closer to reaching a state of Zen-like success.

 Tracking your success can help you put your goal into perspective and see how far you’ve already come.
 It’s essential for self-improvement that you recognise your feats and be proud of what you have done, or are planning to do.